By Danielle DeSimone

 There was a time when it was relatively easy to hear a D-Day veteran’s story first-hand.
 All you had to do was ask your neighbor, uncle, grandpa or dad.

-Now, however, with approximately 348 World War II veterans passing away every day – only 486,77 of the 16 million Americans who served in WWII are still alive – the stories of those who were at the beaches in Normandy are harder and harder to find.
+Now, however, with all surviving World War II in their 90s or older, ( many veterans have passed away.
+In fact, only around 240,329 of the 16 million Americans who served in WWII are still alive today.
+As a result, the stories of those who were at the beaches in Normandy are becoming harder and harder to find.

-As the 75th anniversary of D-Day and the Normandy invasions approaches, we sat down and spoke with four World War II veterans and asked them to share their memories from D-Day and the months that followed.
+As the anniversary of D-Day and the Normandy invasions approaches, here are the memories of four World War II veterans from that historic day and the months that followed.

 Robert Fischman was 18 years old when he was aboard the USS Texas, a Navy battleship from World War I that was utilized during the Normandy landings on June 6, 1944.

 The USS Texas fired over 250 rounds of 14-inch shells on German positions along Omaha Beach in just 34 minutes.
 It also provided cover for the stranded U.S. Ranger battalion at Pointe du Hoc, all while receiving return fire from Germans positioned on the cliffs.
 The ship was hit three times.

 I didn’t know what was happening,“ Fischman said.
 "I only knew I had to do what I had to do.

 While all this was going on, Fischman was tasked with rescuing and retrieving Rangers from the choppy waters beneath the cliffs as well as on Omaha Beach from a small rescue boat.
 In the end, the USS Texas, Fischman and his men rescued 93 Army Rangers.